Use Connected Assets to share DAM assets in Experience Manager Sites

 - Metadata schemas are not fetched.

-- All Sites Authors have read permissions on the fetched copies, even if they do not have access to the remote DAM deployment.
+- All Sites authors have read permissions on the fetched copies, even if authors do not have access to the remote DAM deployment.

 - No API support to customize the integration.

 - The functionality supports seamless search and use of remote assets.
 To make many remote assets available on local deployment in one-go, consider migrating the assets.

 - It is not possible to use a remote asset as a page thumbnail on Page Properties user interface.
 You can set a thumbnail of a web page in Page Properties user interface from the Thumbnail by clicking Select Image.

 - Assets deployment on Adobe Managed Services is supported.

 - Sites can connect to a single Assets repository at a time.